2a : any of the very small increments or parcels into which many forms of energy are subdivided

 What I do understand about quantum shenanigans is that if a genuine quantum computer dropped from the sky, no one would be able to prove (or disprove) that it was indeed a quantum computer.
 But such is the deliberately created confusion that a few true believers think the second coming of the computer is already with us.
 Those who are not religious take heart, history tells us that new technology does not originate with modern physics, so why would they spoil an unblemished record?

-I predict that the quantum computer will be another never-ending project, just like the fusion reactor that has seen more than sixty years of experimentation, boat-loads of public money and still not a hope of a completion date.
+The quantum computer has all the hallmarks of another never-ending project, just like the fusion reactor that has seen more than sixty years of theory and experimentation, boat-loads of public money and still not a glimmer of a completion date.
 The result of a failed and wrong-headed theory it now serves only to save the face of physics.
 The sun is not a nuclear bomb and therefore a reactor that simulates the sun cannot work.
-The unattainable computer, like the impossible reactor will create endless jobs for physicists and mathematicians for ever and ever amen.
+The unattainable computer, like the impossible reactor will create endless jobs for physicists and mathematicians for ever and ever – amen.